First American Cave

-The First American Cave is an archaeological and palentological site in downtown Nashville, Davidson County, Tennessee.
+The First American Cave is an archaeological and paleontological site in downtown Nashville, Davidson County, Tennessee.
 The site was initially recognized in 1971 during construction of the foundations for the First American National Bank building at 315 Deaderick Street, when workers noticed a collection of bones being unearthed within a pocket of dirt approximately 30 feet below ground surface.
 Excavations were halted and both the Vanderbilt University Department of Anthropology and the Southeastern Indian Antiquities Survey were notified of the find.
 It was subsequently determined that the bones included those of humans, as well as a number of animal species, including a saber-tooth cat.
 The dirt pocket from which the bones had been disinterred was in fact a filled in cave, most of which had been destroyed by construction.
 The Southeastern Indian Antiquities Survey was given permission to excavate within the remaining portion of the cave with the assistance of Vanderbilt University students.

 John Guilday of the Carnegie Museum of Natural History later conducted an examination of all bones recovered from the site, and published the results in the July 1977 issue of the Journal of the Tennessee Academy of Sciences.
 Although Guilday may have conducted an inventory of the human remains from the site, none was ever published.
 Today the human remains from the site are in the collection of the Vanderbilt University Department of Anthropology.

 Radiocarbon analysis of human remains from the cave returned dates of 2390+/-145 B.P. and 1690+/-115 B.P., placing them within the Woodland period of regional prehistory.
 Portions of these burials were identified in situ approximately 16-feet above the depth of the bones of the saber-toothed cat.
 According to Guilday, collagen from the Smilodon remains returned radiocarbon dates of 9410+/-155 B.P. and 10,035+/-650 B.P.
 These dates are extremely late for the presence of Smilodon in the Southeast, and are likely the result of sample contamination.